Razumovskyy/MARFA/README.md

 - Tonkov, M. V., et al. _Measurements and empirical modeling of pure CO<sub>2</sub> absorption in the 2.3-μm region at room temperature: far wings, allowed and collision-induced bands._ Applied optics 35.24 (1996): 4863-4870.
 - Pollack, James B., et al. _Near-infrared light from Venus' nightside: A spectroscopic analysis._ Icarus 103.1 (1993): 1-42.
 - Perrin, M. Y., and J. M. Hartmann. _Temperature-dependent measurements and modeling of absorption by CO<sub>2</sub>-N<sub>2</sub> mixtures in the far line-wings of the 4.3 μm CO<sub>2</sub> band._ Journal of Quantitative Spectroscopy and Radiative Transfer 42.4 (1989): 311-317.
+- Gamache, Robert R., et al. _Total internal partition sums for 166 isotopologues of 51 molecules important in planetary atmospheres: Application to HITRAN2016 and beyond._ Journal of Quantitative Spectroscopy and Radiative Transfer 203 (2017): 70-87.
+- Gordon, Iouli E., et al. _The HITRAN2020 molecular spectroscopic database._ Journal of quantitative spectroscopy and radiative transfer 277 (2022): 107949.
+- Gamache, Robert R., et al. "Total internal partition sums for the HITRAN2020 database."
+Journal of Quantitative Spectroscopy and Radiative Transfer 271 (2021): 107713.